 Ensure equity within the Group and competitiveness outside it.

 Ensure transparency in its remuneration policy

-For Executive Directors (Managing Directors and Whole time Directors)
+For Executive Directors (Managing Director and Whole time Directors)

-The Company with the approval of the Shareholders and Central Government mayauthorise the payment of remuneration exceeding eleven percent of the net profits of thecompany subject to the provisions of Schedule V.
+The Company with the approval of the Shareholders by way of special resolutionmay authorise the payment of remuneration exceeding eleven percent of the net profits ofthe company subject to the provisions of Schedule V.

 For Non-Executive Directors

 The Company may pay remuneration to its directors other than Managing Directorand Whole Time Director upto one percent of the net profits of the Company if there is amanaging director or whole time director or manager and three percent of the net profitsin any other case.
 Section 197(5) provides for remuneration by way of a fee to a directorfor attending meetings of the Board of Directors and Committee meetings or for any otherpurpose as may be decided by the Board.

 The Independent Directors shall not be entitled to any stock option and mayreceive remuneration by way of fee for attending meetings of the Board or Committeethereof or for any other purpose as may be decided by the Board and profit relatedcommission as may be approved by the members.

 The sitting fee to the Independent Directors & Woman Director(s) shall notbe less than the sitting fee payable to other directors.